LPC, 6 years of experience

 Have you been struggling with mood, behavioral problems, or unwanted thoughts lately?
 Losing time from work, family, or commitments?
 Feeling "out of control" or struggling with compulsions?
 These challenges can lead to anger, fear or sadness, or a sense of disconnection from others and everyday experiences.
 I have been working with individuals struggling with OCD, obsessive thinking, impulse disorders, and comorbid anxiety and depression for 5+ years now.
 Together, we can work on improving physical, emotional and spiritual aspects of your life.
 We will figure out your best qualities, strengths, and abilities to realize your goals.

 During a first session, my goal is always to create an accepting, validating, non-judgmental place to "crash" after experiencing potential invalidation, hurt, and pain from hostile environments or people.
-I also would like to position myself in a neutral, attentive, and open stance to your difficulties, get a better picture of your problems via a structured intake process, and allow you to explore stigma around your particular symptoms.
-Lastly, I would like to give the opportunity to learn about me, the goals and limits of therapy, and set a course to journey upon together.
+I also would like to position myself in a neutral, attentive, and open stance to your difficulties while getting a better picture of your problems via a structured intake process.

 I have extensive theoretical training from my master's program and in-person practice using this method.
 Clients have reported good results, particularly with using thought records, challenging and reframing irrational beliefs, and behavioral planning and interventions.